 This is the first post in the series of The Ten Priorities: Laying the Foundations for a Great Business and Life.
 The first Priority is about You, the business owner.
 The introduction to this series on The Ten Priorities is here.

-Most people I ask that question of will mention, their customers, their staff, investments, equipment, IP, etc.
+Most people will mention, their customers, their staff, investments, equipment, IP, etc.

 Of course, it’s a trick question, because the answer is, it’s You.